lm-jkominek/esmfold_docker/README.md

 # Running the image

 The information below is from the original repo.
+If the GPU runs out of memory (GPUs with 20GB of memory do that at about 600 residues, 40GB GPUs at 1000 residues), try progressively lower values of the `--chunk-size`, e.g. 512, 256, 128, 64, 32, 16.

 ### Help information